OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 The unpacked files are:

-- AndroidManifest.xml: The decoded app manifest file, which can be opened and edited in a text editor.
+- AndroidManifest.xml: The decoded Android Manifest file, which can be opened and edited in a text editor.
 - apktool.yml: file containing information about the output of apktool
 - original: folder containing the MANIFEST.MF file, which contains information about the files contained in the JAR file
 - res: directory containing the app’s resources